Vismayak/worklog/README.md

 - [**Illinois NRS Dashboard**](https://github.com/orgs/geostreams/projects/9)

+## September 28th

+**Illinois NRS Dashboard**

+- Have first meeting with Laura and Joan to discuss initial wire frames, go through how we are tracking issues and direction, keep notes to discuss on Wednesday Geostreams meeting

+**HDC**

+- Run multiple Kuberay workflows on the PDG cluster and gather results

+- Run the code Amal provided on the NCSA GPU VM

+- Start compiling report/presentation for Wednesday Meeting

+**Geostreams3**

+- Start connecting to the smartfarm dashboard and see the progress I have so far and what is missing

+**Misc**

+- Send out email confirming travel plans to India

 ## September 27th
 **HDC**
 - I finally managed to get the vit_Repository into the GPU VM.
 I had to git clone to my local and scp to the taiga.
 I also had to move my conda package installation folder `.conda` to the taiga as the system is running out of space.
 To do it use `conda config --add pkgs_dirs /new/path/to/store/conda_pkgs`.